 The term ‘jelly roll’ has been actually coined by Moda Fabrics.
-Usually jelly roles are rolls made of 42 stripes of 2.5 inch width of coordinating fabrics.
+Usually, jelly roles are rolls made of 42 stripes of 2.5-inch width coordinating fabrics.
 I have quoted sew4hom.com before in my block post on patchwork saving my life.
 The article I link here explains the various precut fabric bundles that your quilting friends will most probably get excited about. 🙂

 And then the Race begins

 It sounds like fun and it is actually a very simple and quick quilt top to assemble.
-No measuring or precutting required.
+No measuring or precutting is required.
 It is just sewing straight lines.
-And actually this was a little bit the issue for me.
+And actually, this was a little bit of an issue for me.
 These first two or three long straight seams were pretty boring. 😉

 Jelly Roll Quilt Top Inspection